 Should you set your camera to a fixed white balance setting or to automatic white balance (AWB)?
 As you now know, it does not matter technically when you work in RAW.

 The camera passes on the white balance as metadata and Capture One uses it.
-Therefore, from a workflow point of view it might be easier to use a fixed white balance.
-I find it easier to correct when the starting point of images in a serie is identical.
+Therefore, from a workflow point of view, it might be easier to use a fixed white balance.
+I find it easier to correct when the starting point of images in a series is identical.

 Skin Tone Tab